Home > Student Affairs

-- Notified of the right to obtain an advisor and the right to refuse to answer questions.
-If an advisor will be present, notification must be given to the Dean of Students in writing 24 hours prior to the start of the hearing.
+- Notified of the right to obtain a support person and the right to refuse to answer questions.
+If a support person will be present, the guidelines outlined in Section 15.9 3 (B) must be followed.

 3. The College recommends that all students and organizations adhere to the following procedures: